 California is one of the 38 states that does not have an estate tax.
 However there are other taxes that may apply to your wealth and property after you die.
+If you think you’ll need help with estate planning, a financial advisor could advise you on reaching your goals.
 This guide will tell you everything you need to know about estate planning and estate tax in California.
-If you think you’ll need further help with estate planning, consider using a financial advisor.
-SmartAsset’s financial advisor matching service can pair you with an advisor in your area who fits your specific needs.

 California Estate Tax